Individual and relationship therapy

 -

 With Acceptance and Commitment Therapy (ACT) and Cognitive-Behavioral Therapy (CBT), you’ll practice self-acceptance and self-compassion.
-You’ll learn to gently notice the impact of your thought patterns on your relationships, your physical health, and your self-worth You’ll see that your reactions aren’t inherently “irrational” when you’re experiencing injustice, exploitation, and macro-level trauma in our world.
+You’ll learn to gently notice the impact of your thought patterns on your relationships, your physical health, and your self-worth.
+You’ll see that your reactions aren’t inherently “irrational” when you’re experiencing injustice, exploitation, and macro-level trauma in our world.

 I'm Alicia.